code7777/1337code/philosophy/decision_making.md

 7 Test & reflect

+Step 1: Define the Decision

+Ask: “Exactly what am I deciding right now?”

+Write it in one sentence.

+Step 2: List Options (2–5 max)

+Include all realistic possibilities.

+Example: Lunch → Whole Foods, Panda Express, Panera.

+Step 3: Quick Criteria Check (30–60 seconds)

+Evaluate each option on 3 criteria:

+Goal-aligned (health, work, finances)

+Enjoyment / motivation

+Feasibility / effort required

+Use a simple 1–5 score for each.

+Step 4: Time-Box Thinking

+Small choices: 2–5 minutes

+Medium choices: 5–15 minutes

+Big choices: 30–60 minutes

+Step 5: Pick & Commit

+Choose the option with the best balance.

+Write down the choice or say it aloud — commitment reduces second-guessing.

+Step 6: Immediate Action

+Take the first small step toward that choice.
+Action = feedback.

+Step 7: Reflect Quickly

+After the action, ask:

+Did this meet my goals?

+Did I enjoy it?

+Any insight for next time?

+Use reflections to adjust future decisions, not to dwell on this one.

 ## right choice vs feel good choice

 That’s a really insightful distinction — it’s basically **“long-term value vs short-term satisfaction”**.
 There isn’t a perfect ratio, but here’s a framework that balances both: